pm67nz/hpc_training/_lessons/004-programming-environment.md

 module swap PrgEnv-cray PrgEnv-gnu
 ```
 to use the _GNU_ compilers.
 Note that several GNU compiler versions are currently installed (gcc/4.9.3, gcc/5.3.0, gcc/6.1.0 and gcc/7.1.0) - you
-switch between the different version by swapping the appropriate modules, e.g.
+switch between the different version by swapping the appropriate modules, e.g.,

 ```
 module swap gcc/4.9.3 gcc/7.1.0